quasarframework/quasar/docs/src/pages/options/quasar-icon-sets.md

 ```

 #### Changing a Specific Icon Dynamically
 If you want to change a specific icon to another, you can.
-He is an example:
+Here is an example:

 ```js
 methods: {